lpatruno/stats-fall17/README.md

 ## Welcome to CISC 5420 - Applied Statistics & Probability!

+### Lecture 10
+---
+This week we discussed estimation - the process of estimating a population paramater such as the mean from a finite sample of data.
+In particular, we noted that how you estimate a parameter depends on the particular circumstance.
+For example, if your data comes from a normal distribution, than the sample mean is the best unbiased estimator, that is, it minimizes the [Mean Squared Error](https://en.wikipedia.org/wiki/Mean_squared_error).
+We also discussed [Maximum Likelihood Estimation](https://en.wikipedia.org/wiki/Maximum_likelihood_estimation)(MLE) in depth.
+If we have a fixed dataset and statistical model, MLE selects the parameters that maximizes the likelihood function, i.e. maximizes the chance of observing the given data.
+We showed that 1/mean(x), (where mean(x) is the sample mean) is the MLE of the parameter lambda for the exponential distribution.

+[Bias](https://en.wikipedia.org/wiki/Bias_of_an_estimator) is the difference between an estimator's *expected value* (i.e. average) and the true value of a parameter.
+An estimator with zero bias is *unbiased*.
+We showed computationally that the sample mean is an unbiased estimator of a Gaussian distribution.

+Your homework assignment for next class is as follows:

+  1. Read Ch.
+9 and 10 of ThinkStats2 and run through the code in the chapter.
+These chapters discuss hypothesis testing and single linear regression - both very important topics.
+In particular, hypothesis testing is used to determine whether observed statistical differences, such as the observed mean difference in birth lengths between first babies and others, can be attributed to random chance.
+You will be asked to perform at least 2 hypothesis tests in your final projects so please read this chapter carefully.

+  2. Check out [gmaps](https://github.com/pbugnion/gmaps), a Python package for plotting geographical data on Google Maps in the Jupyter notebook.

+  3. We will not have class next week.
+Instead, we will make up lecture over a Skype lecture that will be scheduled when we meet in 2 weeks.

 ### Cool Kaggle Kernel
 ---
 I just came across this awesome [kaggle kernel](https://www.kaggle.com/cdelany7/exploration-of-college-salaries-by-major#) analyzing some data about salaries by undergraduate major.
 The author does an awesome job of creating a cool visualization in steps.
 Check it out!